myles-lewis/locuszoomr/README.md

 # Installation

-Bioconductor packages `ensembldb` and an Ensembl database package are required before installation.
+Bioconductor packages `ensembldb` and an Ensembl database installed either as a package or obtained through Bioconductor packages `AnnotationHub` are required before installation.

 ```